API View¶

 return {"tracked": event}

-You can still override views() to define endpoints imperatively.
+You can override views() to define endpoints imperatively.
+This approach still works but decorator-based endpoints are preferred.

 class UserAPIView(APIView):